csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 **Q:** _Why not?_
 <br> **A:** Because to launch a large-scale EMP attack, a country would need a large nuclear weapon.
 And if a country was planning on using a large nuclear weapon, it would make more sense — in the morbid logic of war — to conventionally drop it on a city than to launch an EMP attack which would at most cause some brief power disruptions in a few states.
 As physicist Yousaf Butt [put it](https://www.thespacereview.com/article/1553/1), “A weapon of mass destruction is preferable to a weapon of mass disruption”.

-**Q:** _Interesting.
-So while EMP attacks could be serious, they are less dangerous than advertised, and it’s unlikely that anyone would ever want to launch a major attack._
+**Q:** _So while EMP attacks could be serious, they are less dangerous than advertised, and it’s unlikely that anyone would ever want to launch a major attack._
 <br> **A:** What’s especially interesting is that because EMP attacks are unlikely, and because they will probably only cause transient disruption even if they do happen, some experts believe that the [bigger threat is solar storms](https://www.thespacereview.com/article/1553/1)!
 The EMP Commission, from this perspective, had their priorities backward.

 ### What are we doing about all of this?